Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **Scenario:** 02 — SSH Brute Force
 **Severity:** High

+> [!CAUTION]
+> Missing source IP in alerts is a critical gap for incident response.
+> Without the attacker IP, blocking the threat at the firewall level
+> is not possible from the alert data alone.

 **Description:**
 The /api/alerts endpoint does not include the source IP address of the attacker.
 The IP is available in /api/stats but not consolidated in the alert data, requiring analysts to cross-reference multiple endpoints.

 **Root Cause:**
 The alert schema does not include a source_ip field.
-The rule engine generates alerts without extracting and storing the originating IP.

 **Recommendation:**
 Update the alert schema to include source_ip as a mandatory field.